gitfarhan/smoking_detector_demo/readme.md

 ![Demo](demo.gif)

-A convolutional neural networks-based smoking detector.
+A convolutional neural network-based smoking detector.

 how to use: